HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/upsell/inst_down.md

 After you upgrade your product offering, you can remove the upgraded product offering and return to your original product offering.

-!!!note "Cluster note"
-    In a clustered environment, run these steps on all the nodes.
+**Cluster note:** In a clustered environment, run these steps on all the nodes.

-!!!note "Response file note"
-    You can record and run a response file to upgrade your existing product offering.
-You may refer to the following topics in using a response file to install DX.
+**Response file note:** You can record and run a response file to remove the HCL Portal Enable product offering.
+Read [Uninstalling a package silently by using a response file](http://www-01.ibm.com/support/knowledgecenter/SSDV2W_1.7.0/com.ibm.silentinstall12.doc/topics/t_silent_response_file_uninstall.html) for information.
 Use the following steps when you record your response file.
-Ensure that you exit from the IBM® Installation Manager program to finish your recording. <br> - [Installing HCL Digital Experience in AIX system using a response file](../../install/traditional/installing_dx/aix/running_install/install_with_responsefile/index.md) <br> - [Installing HCL Digital Experience in Linux using a response file](../../install/traditional/installing_dx/linux/running_install/install_with_responsefile/index.md)<br> - [Installing HCL Digital Experience in Windows using a response file](../../install/traditional/installing_dx/windows/running_install/install_with_responsefile/index.md)
+Ensure that you exit from the IBM® Installation Manager program to finish your recording.

+**IBM i response file note:** Run the sample response file to remove the HCL Portal Enable product offering.
+For IBM i, edit the appropriate sample response file that is in the setup\_root/responsefiles/iseries directory.
+You cannot record the response file from your IBM i operating system.
+You can record a response file on another operating system.
+Use the following steps when you record your response file.
+Ensure that you exit from the IBM Installation Manager program to finish your recording.
+You must edit the response file that you recorded to add your IBM i specific parameters.

 1. Stop all the application servers.